rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 Note that no ancestor of a top-level node is strictly or loosely associated with the corresponding section.
-If that would not be the case, then that top-level node would not be one of the section's top-level nodes.
+If that would not be the case, then that top-level node would not be one of the section's top-level nodes as it would already bee loosely associated.

 Note that "top" in the "top-level" term is a reference to "an upper-most node" and that "level" is with regards to the node's "node level".

 Note that a section's first content node always is a top-level node.
-That is, because a section's first node can not be loosely associated.
+That is, because a section's first node never is already loosely associated.
 In order to be loosely associated, a node must have a strictly associated presequent ancestor.
 Put differently, a section's first node would then not be the first node of its section.

 Note that any node can be a top-level node to multiple sections.
 That is, because a node can be subsequent to multiple open presequent sections.
+Again, the formal approach requires to associated all nodes with one or more sections.

 **CLARIFICATION**
 A section can be defined as a sequence of nodes which only contains its